SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-01-xna-to-silverxna-part-5-control-control-we-must-have-control.markdown

-                As with any implementation there are multiple ways to achieve your goal and this is no different, you could replicate one to one what we have already having three separate image controls managed by three separate properties and updating / disabling the correct one’s depending on the state, as I said one way.&nbsp; A better way would be to have just ONE image control and have it updated depending on the conditions of the game.
+                As with any implementation there are multiple ways to achieve your goal and this is no different, you could replicate one to one what we have already having three separate image controls managed by three separate properties and updating / disabling the correct one’s depending on the state, as I said one way.
+A better way would be to have just ONE image control and have it updated depending on the conditions of the game.